All Episodes

 Unfortunately, it seems like everything is being done to shrink that entire sort of class of people.

-Um but the more that you shrink the working class, I suppose the this the smaller the wealth the wealthy class becomes, and the greater the sort of poor class becomes.
+But the more that you shrink the working class, I suppose the smaller the wealthy class becomes and the greater the sort of poor class becomes.

 Yeah, I think that's right.